 It’s likely many of you either have no budget to dedicate to the proactive ransomware recovery effort or little staffing power to address it should an attack occur.
 If you’re thinking you can’t afford the time and cost associated with the steps above, you need to consider that most of the expense above is time, which is an intangible cost.
 In the event of a ransomware attack, the organization is going to feel the real costs of downtime.
 In essence, your organization can’t afford not to plan ahead.

 Now, having said all that, some of you may have no IT staff.
 If that’s the case, it’s important to engage with an IT partner, preferably a managed service provider with experience around recovery, and get the partner to assist in building out even the most basic of plans.
 The effect of a ransomware attack is a bit of an unknown, so preparation is vitally important.

 Your best proactive stance is one where you make the assumption that ransomware is going to get past your endpoint, email and network-based defenses, causing you to put a recovery plan in place.
 The good news is that, with a recovery strategy lying in wait, ransomware becomes more of a nuisance than a real problem.
 It could be an issue that takes a few hours to remove from the network, instead of one that brings your operations to a screeching halt.

-Follow the steps above, and you'll find yourself quickly dealing with ransomware disaster recovery, with an easy response plan that keeps the business running and IT looking like it's on top of this ever-evolving threat.
+Follow the steps above, and you'll find yourself quickly dealing with a ransomware recovery plan that keeps the business running and IT looking like it's on top of this ever-evolving threat.